renanthera/simc-wiki/HowToBuild.md

     * Three solutions are available, `Simulationcraft Engine`, which is the core library, `Simulationcraft CLI`, which is the command line client (i.e., simc.exe), and `Simulationcraft GUI`, which is the graphical user interface (i.e., Simulationcraft.exe).

 ### Advanced Settings
-  * If you want to deploy SimulationCraft.exe without having QT installed and added to PATH, execute win64\_release\_mcvc(11/12).bat (after adjusting the path inside if necessary).
+  * If you want to deploy SimulationCraft.exe without having QT installed and added to PATH, execute windeployqt.exe from your QT installation on SimulationCraft.exe.
 This will copy over the necessary DLL's which you need to send along with the executable.

 ### Alternate way using QtCreator with simulationcraft.pro
   * Install Visual Studio and Qt as above